tommh/mmba-ai-programmers/precourse_work/README.md

     Head over to the [class 1 prework](../class_1/prework) and follow the instructions to complete the prework before class starts.

-We're looking forward to meeting with you and thank you for taking this course.
+We look forward to meeting with you and thank you for taking this course.
 We hope you're as excited as we are!